arielLionGit/comps381f-group7/README.md

 - **Admin Account:**
   - Username: `admin`
   - Password: `123456`
+  - After login, admin will be redirected to `/admin/dashboard`
+  - Admin has access to all CRUD functions plus additional management features

 - **Regular Users:**
   - Can create new accounts through the registration page (`/register`)